kunatastic/chat-o-safe/readme.md

 - [x] Setup Location sharing

 - [ ] Setup Chat application

   Almost done just handling the chats at server is left

+  - [Update ] The emit is just sending the data to the sender not to everone.

 - [ ] Authentication